uliw/esbmtk/docs/manual/manual-2.rst

     create_reservoirs(box_names, initial_conditions, M)

 similarly, we can leverage  Python dictionaries to set up the transport matrix.
-The dictionary key must use the following template: ``boxname_to_boxname@id`` where the ``id`` is used similarly to the connection id in the ``Connection`` and ``ConnectionGroup`` classes.
+The dictionary key must use the following template: ``boxname_to_boxname@id`` where the ``id`` is used similarly to the connection id in the ``Connect`` and ``ConnectProperties`` classes.
 So to specify thermohaline upwelling from the Atlantic deep water to the Atlantic intermediate water you would use ``A_db_to_A_ib@thc``  as the dictionary key, followed by the rate.
 The following examples define the thermohaline transport in a LOSCAR-type model:

 .. code:: ipython